ibm-cloud-docs/EventStreams/eventstreams133.md

 # Getting started with the {{site.data.keyword.messagehub}} CLI
 {: #cli}

-To install and set up the {{site.data.keyword.messagehub}} CLI on the Standard and Enterprise plans , complete the following steps:
+To install and set up the {{site.data.keyword.messagehub}} CLI on the Standard and Enterprise plans, complete the following steps:

 1. Install the IBM Cloud CLI.
 For more information, see [Getting started with the {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli){:new_window}.